Updated Mar 01, 2026

 PATCH modifies only the specified fields, whereas PUT can unintentionally erase data in fields you didn't include in the update.

 To identify and resolve slow queries, use IBM's Db2 Query Workload Tuner or Visual Explain tools.
 Enable pagination to load records in smaller, manageable batches.
-These strategies ensure your app remains fast and responsive, even when working with large datasets.
+Adalo's X-Ray feature can also help identify performance issues in your app before they affect users, highlighting areas where optimization would have the greatest impact.

-With Adalo's single-build platform, you can deploy your app as a progressive web app (PWA) and as native apps for iOS and Android - all from one production-ready codebase.
+With Adalo's single-build platform, you can deploy your app as a progressive web app (PWA) and as native apps for iOS and Android—all from one production-ready codebase.
+The platform's modular infrastructure scales with your app's needs, meaning there's no artificial ceiling on growth.

 Step 5: Test, Deploy, and Publish Your App